Mattress comparisons – How to

 Step 3.
 Start compiling your notes

 The form below is a much-simplified version of what we ourselves use when looking at products from various manufacturers.
 It will tell you at a glance all the information you need to know and to whom to refer back to for more detail.
+Our mattress comparison tool actually does all this for you which can save you time.

 Remember, This is just the starting point so jot down the first ten products that fit into your budget trying to keep your choices relatively similar in price.
 This is to make you aware of what a particular budget can get you.